 Anyone who says the holidays are the most magical time of year hasn’t seen New Orleans in February.
-We’re counting down the days to Mardi Gras (February 13) with parades, king cake, and festivals all month long.
+We’re counting down the days to Mardi Gras (March 4) with parades, king cake, and festivals all month long.
+Plus, there’s that little football game we’re hosting on February 9 that you might have heard of?
+Goes by the name of Super Bowl LIX.
 Celebrate Black History Month, Valentine’s Day, and more with our top ten things to do this February.

 Rebecca Todd